Picture credit Dean Ward (IFY Community)

 Association football in the town, unlike many other places in Yorkshire has always run a distant second to Rugby League.
 Wakefield FC, were originally the football team in the nearby village of Emley, who enjoyed a famous FA Cup run in the late 1990s.
 They are an amateur club who currently share the Belle Vue ground with the rugby team at the time of writing.

 There is a thriving nightlife scene in Wakefield, with some revellers seeing it as a cheaper and more accessible night out than larger places, such as Leeds.
-The clubs and bars are mainly on Westgate, centred on places such as Reflex, and Havana Bar.
+The clubs and bars are mainly on Westgate, centred on places such as Reflex, Truth, and Nocturno.

 Wakefield has undergone numerous regeneration projects in order to boost the town’s economic fortunes, none more so than in its commercial and retail sector.
 In May 2011 the shopping centre, Trinity walk opened, bringing many high street names, such as Asda, Game and New Look to the city and creating many new jobs.
 At the time of writing work is ongoing to regenerate Wakefield’s Waterfront on the River Calder with apartments, office space and leisure facilities.
 Merchantgate in the heart of the city has seen new improved council offices built, complete with new library and re-located museum.